satemochi/saaaaah/geometric_misc/ipe_logo_workshop/readme.md

 draws various objects (points, segments, circles, polygons, curves etc.) based on typical topics in computational geometry.
-This approach not only serves as a statement of gratitude for the versatile tool Ipe but also pays tribute to its creator, Professor [Otfried Cheong](https://otfried.org), by exploring the rich field of computational geometry.
+This approach not only serves as a statement of gratitude for the versatile tool Ipe but also pays tribute to its developer, Professor [Otfried Cheong](https://otfried.org), by exploring the rich field of computational geometry.